 Shell has been paying dividends to its shareholders continuously for several years now, since 2006.
 The price of this dividend has risen for several years in a row before falling recently.
 To better understand the evolution of this dividend, here is a detailed history of its amount and its variations over 10 years.

-Looking at the latest available data on the history of Shell's dividend payment, we can see that the amount of the dividend paid by Shell has increased slightly and then decreased sharply in recent years.
-Over the last five years, the dividend has fallen by an average of 15.4% per annum and over the last ten years it has fallen by an average of 4.56% per annum.
+Looking at the latest data available on the history of Shell's dividend, we can see that the amount of the dividend has been increasing slightly and then decreasing sharply in recent years.
+Over the last five years, the dividend has fallen by an average of 8.28% per year and over the last ten years it has fallen by an average of 3.70% per year.

-To find out the dividend yield on Shell shares, it is necessary to divide the amount of the dividend by the share price.
+To find out the dividend yield of the Shell share, it is necessary to divide the amount of the dividend by the share price.
 Thus, the amount alone does not allow us to know the profitability of this share.

-Royal Dutch Shell currently has a payout ratio of 126.53%, which shows that the company pays out more in dividends than it makes in profits.
+Royal Dutch Shell currently has a payout ratio of 13.3%, which shows that the company pays out little dividend.

 Over the past 10 years, Shell Group has paid a dividend with an average yield of 3.25%, which is a little below the 2022 yield.
 Here is its history: